Description

 Impact

-An OS command injection flaw exists in TOA Corporation’s TRIFORA 3 series network cameras.
-The vulnerability allows an authenticated user with monitoring or higher privileges to inject and run arbitrary operating‑system commands, granting full control over the device’s firmware.
-This is classified as CWE‑78, indicating improper input validation in a command execution path.
+The vulnerability is an OS command injection flaw in TOA Corporation’s TRIFORA 3 series network cameras.
+It allows an authenticated user with monitoring or higher privileges to inject and run arbitrary operating‑system commands, providing full control over the device’s firmware.
+This is classified as CWE‑78.
+Based on the description, it is inferred that the attacker can alter the camera's behavior or exfiltrate data, although the exact extent is not detailed in the CVE.

 Affected Systems

-The affected equipment is the TRIFORA 3 series network cameras made by TOA Corporation.
-No specific firmware versions are listed, so any camera that is running the vulnerable firmware should be considered at risk until an updated image is applied.
+The affected equipment is the TRIFORA 3 series network cameras from TOA Corporation.
+No specific firmware versions are listed, so any camera running the vulnerable firmware should be considered at risk until an updated image is applied.

 Risk and Exploitability

-The CVSS score of 8.7 places the issue in the high‑risk category, and the EPSS score of less than 1% shows that exploitation probability is presently low.
-The vulnerability is not included in CISA KEV.
-An attacker must first authenticate to the camera’s administrative interface, then send crafted input to trigger the command injection.
-Successful exploitation results in arbitrary code execution on the device, potentially enabling lateral movement or data exfiltration.
+The CVSS score of 8.7 places the vulnerability in the high‑risk category, and the EPSS score of 2% indicates a low but nonzero probability of exploitation.
+The vulnerability is not listed in CISA KEV.
+The likely attack vector requires an attacker to authenticate to the camera’s administrative interface as a monitoring or higher privilege user, then send crafted input to trigger the command injection.
+Based on the description, it is inferred that successful exploitation results in arbitrary code execution on the device, potentially enabling lateral movement or data exfiltration.

 Remediation